SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: SpikePoint

 where $S$ represents the input or output spike, $C$ represents the set of moments when the spike is emitted, $j$ is the $j^{th}$ input of the current neuron, $\gamma $ represents the spike function, $\theta$ represents the Heaviside step function, $V_{th}$ denotes the threshold of neuron’s membrane potential and $\gamma=1$ if $U(t,x)-V_{th} \geq 0$ else $\gamma=0$.
 We proceed to define the process of synaptic summation in the SNN using the following equation:

-The aforementioned equation delineates the mechanism of neuronal synaptic summation, where the current neuron's input is denoted as $I$, $\tau_{syn}$ conforms to the synapse time constant, $\Delta t$ represents the simulation timestep, $n$ represents the discrete timestep, while $j$ refers to the antecedent neuron number.
+The aforementioned equation delineates the mechanism of neuronal synaptic summation, where the current neuron's input is denoted as $I$, $\tau_{\text{syn}}$ conforms to the synapse time constant, $\Delta t$ represents the simulation timestep, $n$ represents the discrete timestep, while $j$ refers to the antecedent neuron number.

-where the variable $U$ denotes the membrane potential of the neuron, $n$ represents discrete timesteps, while $\tau_{mem}$ is the membrane time constant.
+where the variable $U$ denotes the membrane potential of the neuron, $n$ represents discrete timesteps, while $\tau_{\text{mem}}$ is the membrane time constant.
 Moreover, $S$ signifies the membrane potential resetting subsequent to the current neuron transmitting the spike.

 SNN is prone to gradient explosion and vanishing during training via backpropagation through time (BPTT), owing to the unique properties of their neurons as described above.
 Drawing on the utilization of conventional regularization techniques, such as dropout and batch normalization, we endeavor to incorporate a residual module to address the issues of overfitting and detrimental training outcomes.
-We do identity mapping by changing the residual module to the following equation in SNN refer \citep{hu2021spiking,fang2021deep,feng2022multi}.
-And the coefficient $\sigma ^{'}(I_i^{l+m-1}+S_j^{l})$ in Eq. \ref{eq: bp in snn residual} of error propagation of the corresponding residual term is canceled.
-A detailed derivation can be found in Appendix \ref{ap: Residual in Backprogation}, which describes how this connection solves the problem of backpropagation.
+In this work, we achieve identity mapping by modifying the residual module after neurons in Eq. \ref{eq: residual } refer \citep{hu2021spiking,fang2021deep,feng2022multi}.
+And the coefficient $\sigma ^{'}(I_i^{l+m-1}+S_j^{l})$ in Eq. \ref{eq: bp in snn residual} that corresponds to the residual term is canceled out during error propagation.
+This coefficient consistently remains below 1, attributed to surrogate gradients.
+The accumulative multiplication will cause the gradient to disappear during backpropagation.
+A detailed derivation can be found in Appendix \ref{ap: Residual in Backprogation}, which describes how this connection solves the problem.

 We have defined two basic units, $ResFB$ and $ResF$, with and without a bottleneck, respectively, as depicted in Fig. \ref{fig: spikepoint arch}, and have incorporated them into the overall architecture.
-Due to the specificity of Point Cloud networks, the operation of feature dimensioning usually uses one-dimensional convolution.
+Due to the specificity of Point Cloud networks, feature dimensioning usually uses one-dimensional convolution.
 To maintain the advantage of the residual module, we do not do anything to the features of the residual connection.
 As a result, the module's input and output dimensions remain the same.